The Ultimate Guide to Acing the McKinsey Case Interview (Problem-Solving Interview)

 Overview of the recruitment process

-5. Offer decision: Following the final round, the firm makes a decision on whether to extend an offer to the candidate.
+- Offer decision: Following the final round, the interviewers of the firm decide on whether to extend an offer to the candidate.

 The Personal Experience Interview (PEI)